openlearningtools/opencompetencies/README.md

 <a name="pre_coding_decisions"></a>Pre-coding decisions
 ---
-A number of decisions need to be made before we write any code:
+A number of decisions need to be made before we write any code, beyond the demo code that has already been written:
 - Agree on the overall scope of this project, as laid out in the [Vision](https://github.com/openlearningtools/opencompetencies/blob/master/docs/VISION.md) and [Use Cases](https://github.com/openlearningtools/opencompetencies/blob/master/docs/VISION.md#use_cases) sections.
-- Write any more functional specs needed before coding.
+- Write any additional functional specs needed before coding.
 - Agree on a taxonomy for the hierarchy of learning targets.
+- Ensure the taxonomy is trademark-free, and designate an appropriate open license for the taxonomy.
 - Agree on an overall approach to identifying the kinds of relationships between different pieces of knowledge?
 - [(done)](https://github.com/openlearningtools/opencompetencies/blob/master/docs/GLOSSARY.md) Write a glossary for the first few levels in the taxonomy
 - Move much of this file to a wiki?
 May be better than current /docs folder setup.